8gradplus/msb_lecture/README.md

 We aim to teach theoretical foundations and practicel skills by illustrating the teaching concepts with Python.
 Students should require the necessary skills to start a data science project and should have enough theoretical foundation to evolve on their own.

+### Feedback from 2024 Course:
+- In general: make relation of material to the future work more clear.
+- Why do we need this for our future work.
+- More figures instead of text.
+- Neural Networks: more applications and use case and real life examples (This could be done by adding an introductory section to neural networks).
+- More group works (generates more interaction)
+- Python lab worked well.

 ### Development of colab notebooks
 - `pipenv install`
 - Develop locally using jupyter